Mervin50/ML_Project3_Heart_Failure_Classification/README.md

 ![test3](https://github.com/Mervin50/ML_Project3_Heart_Failure_Classification/assets/167336864/9a73988e-e26d-4e9b-94db-4253fb3e92b1)

-There are 2 each null values in Smokes and Alkhol columns.
-There is one null value in Age column.
+There are 2 each null values in chol and thalachh columns.
+There is one null value in oldpeak column.

 #### 3.2 Evaluating the best technique for handling null values: